Blazar

 Frederike

-Frederike did her Bachelor thesis in the group (graduation 2021), where she the modeled the low-frequency emission from the blazar PKS 1502+106.
-In her master thesis she investigates the multi-dimensional parameter space of lepto-hadronic models for the blazar PKS 0735+178.
+Frederike did her Bachelor and Master thesis in the group (graduation 2021 and 2024).
+For the Bachelor thesis she modeled the low-frequency emission from the blazar PKS 1502+106.
+In her master thesis she investigated the multi-dimensional parameter space of lepto-hadronic models for the blazar PKS 0735+178.
+For her PhD she will model the optical polarization signal of blazars.

 Past Team Members

-Cristina Lagunas Gualda (PhD Student based at DESY), graduation in 2024
+Cristina Lagunas Gualda (PhD Student based at DESY), graduation in 2024, now postdoc at TUM

 Cristina